-Other Freeways & Expressways (OF&E): All other high-speed, limited access divided highways, which are not designated as interstate (in TwinCATS, the 7.4 miles of US-31 south of Napier Ave.)
-In Michigan all OF&E routes are maintained by MDOT.
+Other Freeways & Expressways (OF&E): All other high-speed, limited access divided highways, which are not designated as interstate (in TwinCATS, the 7.4 miles of US-31 south of Napier

 Other Principal Arterial (OPA): These routes are typically designed for high volumes of through traffic as well as commercial traffic.
 Unlike freeways, OPA often have direct access to adjacent properties.